scrapy-plugins/scrapy-splash/README.rst

    content could vary even if all keys and values are the same, and it means dupefilter and cache will work incorrectly.

+6. Splash Bad Request (HTTP 400) errors are hard to debug because by default response content is not displayed by Scrapy.
+SplashMiddleware logs content of HTTP 400 Splash responses by default (it can be turned off by setting ``SPLASH_LOG_400 = False`` option).

 ScrapyJS utlities allow to handle such edge cases and reduce the boilerplate.

 .. _HTTP API: http://splash.readthedocs.org/en/latest/api.html